Deputy Movement spokesman Ofwono Opondo

 The Spokesperson of the ruling National Resistance Movement who is also the Executive Director of the Uganda Media Center Ofwono Opondo reacted with sadism to calls by some politicians that government reviews its recent backing of the forceful eviction of vendors from Nakivubo Parkyard.

 “I have no sympathies for Park yard vendors whatsoever.
-First of all, as the name of the place they are fighting over suggests, they know very well that it is a parking space for Nakivubo stadium which therefore they shouldn’t insist on occupying illegally.”
+First of all, they know very well that it is a parking space for Nakivubo stadium which therefore they shouldn’t insist on occupying illegally.”
 Ofwono Opondo said adding that just because they are poor should not be used as an excuse for wrongfully occupying such public places.

 While Opondo conceded that there are weaknesses within government to implement policies, he was furious with some Ugandans including the Park yard vendors taking advantage of it by illegally occupying portions of public land and illegally claiming ownership years later.